equinor/radix-flux/README.md

 ### Flux + helm
 By default Flux will deploy any `*.yaml` it can find in the repo/branch it is set to watch, with the exception of anything that might look like a helm chart.
 You instruct Flux which helm charts to deploy and how by using a flux [helmRelease](https://github.com/weaveworks/flux/blob/master/site/helm-integration.md) manifest.
 Flux will then create a corrensponding `helmRelease` custom resource in the cluster that is handled by the Flux helm operator.
 The Flux helm operator then deploy the helm chart as specified by the `helmRelease` resource.
 It is important to note that each flux `helmRelease` resource owns the corrensponding helm `release` in the cluster.
+Deleting a flux `helmRelease` will trigger the flux-helm-operator to delete and purge the corrensponding helm release.

 ### Flux + container registry
 Flux will also scan the container registry for any change based on a image filter in the manifests it watches.